mit-ll-responsible-ai/hydra-zen/docs/_sources/tutorials/hierarchy.rst.txt

 Dynamically Generating Configs
 ------------------------------

-Because configurable aspects of our app should directly reflect the interfaces of :class:`Character` class and :func:`inventory`, we can use :func:`~hydra_zen.builds` to generate configs that reflect these interfaces.
+Because configurable aspects of our application should directly reflect the interfaces of :class:`Character` class and :func:`inventory`, we can use :func:`~hydra_zen.builds` to generate configs that reflect these interfaces.

 To see :func:`~hydra_zen.builds` in action, open a Python console (or Jupyter notebook) in the same directory as ``game_library.py``.
 Follow along with these inputs.